Facilitator-Cards/facilitator-cards/content/faq.md

 ### What if I want to order more than 10 decks?

 Yay!
 That’s awesome.
-Please **contact us** at hello@facilitator.cards and we’ll work together to make that easy.
+Please **contact us** at hello@facilitator.cards and we’ll work together to make that easy and get you the best discount possible.

 ### Can I get Facilitator Cards in other languages?